sarang-banakhede/augmentation-uncertainty-calibration-study/README.md

 ## Notes

-- This repository documents the **pipeline**, not the findings — statistical testing, effect sizes, and discussion live in the manuscript, which is currently under review and not included here.
+- This repository documents the **pipeline**, not the findings.
+Statistical testing, effect sizes, and discussion live in the manuscript, which is currently under review and not included here.
 - All five strategies use the identical U-Net backbone and training budget; the augmentation strategy is the only variable that changes between runs.

 ## Citation